Keksuccino/docs_fancymenu/localization.md

    **It's important to add the `file/` prefix!**

 *Note: The resource packs in the list are applied in reverse order.
-That means the pack at the top of the list will appear below the others in the game’s resource pack menu.*
+That means the pack at the top of the list will appear below the others in the game's resource pack menu.*

 ## Hiding the Resource Pack in the Selection Screen